 Corned Beef And Cabbage is the tradition on St. Patrick’s Day, an event that, to me, is more about our common immigrant stories that about being Irish.
-Irish Americans share their remarkable tale with Jews, Italians, Germans, Cubans, and Mexicans.
+Irish Americans share their remarkable tale with Jews, Italians, Germans, Cubans, and Mexicans, and so many others.
 So many of us can trace our heritage to fearful, ragged, tired, and poor arriving on our shores with not much more than the clothes on their back, life in hovels, hard labor, discrimination, acclimation, acculturation, and success.
 That’s why we are all Irish in some way.

 Surprisingly, Corned Beef And Cabbage is not a tradition in Ireland.
 It is an Irish-American-Jewish tradition.
 Corned pork and cabbage is more common in the Emerald Isles where beef was scarce and expensive.
 But Irish immigrants in the US found beef more plentiful in their lower Manhattan ghettos where the butchers were mostly kosher Jews and pork was verboten.

 In diners, slang between waitress and cook, the dish is called jiggs.
 In some quarters the dish and variations is called New England Boiled Dinner.
-The concept is that corned meat, which is meat that has been pickled in a strong brine or salty rub with spices, needs to be desalinated before eating.
-But all that salt can be used to enhance potatoes, carrots, cabbage, turnips, etc.
+Corned meat is meat that has been pickled in a strong brine or salty rub with sodium nitrite.
+If it says “uncured” don’t be fooled.
+The celery extract in there is loaded with nitrite.
+It is usually simmered and the salt in the water can be used to enhance potatoes, carrots, cabbage, turnips, etc.